jacobc2700/flexer/README.md

 ```
 DATABASE_URL=Link to Mongo Atlas Database URL with username, password, and database name.
 JWT_SECRET=Random string for JSON web token authentication.
+GITHUB_TOKEN=Personal access token from GitHub.
 ```

+- To enable the function where a user's latest GitHub repositories are automatically generated, you will need to get an access token from GitHub.
+- Follow the instructions on [this](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) website.
+- When creating the personal access token, **DO NOT** select any boxes within the `scopes` section.
+- Add the token to the `.env` file.

 - `npm install`.
 - `npm run server`.